guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-motivations.md

 input file using macros before the file is feeded into the compiler.
 Apart from this translation, we also need some other tools to **link** the compiled code with other previously compiled code or system functions.
-So, processing progamming languages can be more tricky than I'm presenting here, but so far it's is more than enough for us.
+So, processing programming languages can be trickier than I'm presenting here, but so far it's is more than enough for us.
 We can start our compiler and learn the rest of the things on the way.